pmndrs/gltfjsx/readme.md

 useGLTF.preload('/model.gltf')
 ```

-Add the model to your `/public` folder.
+Add the model to your `/public` folder as always.
 With the `--transform` flag it has created a compressed copy of it.
+Without the flag just copy the original model.

 ```text
 /public